zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 ### Task 2: Create a development virtual machine

-In this task, you provision a Linux virtual machine (VM) running Ubuntu Server 16.04 LTS, which is used as your development machine throughout this lab.
+In this task, you provision a Linux virtual machine (VM) running Ubuntu Server 16.04 LTS, which serves as your development machine throughout this lab.
 The VM is created using an Azure Resource Manager (ARM) template from a GitHub repository.
 The ARM template includes a custom extension script that installs Docker, Visual Studio Code (VS Code), MongoDB, and other required software on the VM.
 The ARM template also adds an inbound port rule that opens port 3389 on the network security group for the VM to allow RDP connections.

-> If you would like to review the steps to manually provision the VM and installed software, see the [Manual resource setup guide](./Manual-resource-setup.md).
+> If you would like to review the steps to provision the VM manually and install the required software, see the [Manual resource setup guide](./Manual-resource-setup.md).

 1. To open a custom deployment screen in the Azure portal, select the Deploy to Azure button below:

-    > TODO: Revert back to the Microsoft repo
+    > TODO: Revert back to the Microsoft repo (Replace "kylebunting" with "Microsoft" in the entire project.)

     <a href ="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkylebunting%2FMCW-OSS-PaaS-and-DevOps%2Fmaster%2FHands-on%20lab%2Flab-files%2FLabVM%2Fazure-deploy.json" target="_blank" title="Deploy to Azure">
     <img src="http://azuredeploy.net/deploybutton.png"/>